Home Depot? Assisted living? A hotel? Many options for one of D.C.’s last vacant parcels

 “We see this as a once-in-a-lifetime opportunity to maximize this property, which is public land, which is my land and your land, to be utilized for those most in need in this District,” Randy Keesler pleaded on May 20 at a disposition hearing the city held about the property.
 “It’s a huge property.
 It’s a beautiful property.
 Let’s do the best we can.”

+More than 400 people watched the live-streamed hearing — the type of bureaucratic procedure that typically does not draw a crowd.

+Most, including Keesler, were convened by the activist group Washington Interfaith Network to push the city to select a bid that maximizes housing units for low-income D.C. residents.

-Five developers are seeking the contract, and the District plans to pick two of them to build on adjacent segments of the property.
+Five developers are seeking contracts, and the District plans to pick two of them to build on adjacent segments of the property.

-The District won’t simply lease the land to the highest bidder; in fact, Deputy Mayor for Planning and Economic Development John Falcicchio said the city will not make public how much any of the developers are offering, to avoid damaging the District’s negotiating position as officials seek to improve the final offer.
+The District will not simply lease land to the highest bidders; in fact, John Falcicchio, the deputy mayor for planning and economic development, said the city will not make public how much any of the developers are offering, to avoid damaging the District’s negotiating position as officials seek to improve the final offer.

-Falcicchio’s office hopes to select the two teams next month, guided by input from residents and advisory neighborhood commissioners as well as the office’s analysis of the bids’ feasibility and desirability.
-The selections will then go to the D.C.
+Falcicchio’s office is soliciting input from residents and advisory neighborhood commissioners and will also analyze the bids’ feasibility and desirability.
+The office will select two bids, which will go to the D.C.
 Council for approval before the city can sign agreements and construction can begin.

-The city already awarded the first part of the Reservation 13 parcel to a team that built an apartment building, which opened this year, and a soon-to-open permanent supportive residential building for people who have been homeless and for other very-low-income residents.
+The city already awarded the first part of the Reservation 13 parcel to a team that built an apartment building, which opened this year, and a soon-to-open permanent supportive residential building for people who have been homeless and for other very-low-income city residents.
 These next two segments, which total more than 11 acres, will be followed by still more construction opportunities on other parts of the site in years to come.

 For the first of the two lots up for development, two pairs of companies are bidding: Donatelli Development and Blue Skye Development are competing against Argos Group and NRP Group.

 Donatelli and Blue Skye propose building 907 units of housing, of which 272 would be subsidized for low-income residents.
 Argos-NRP proposes a 161-unit assisted-living facility for very-low-income seniors, along with 894 units of for-sale and rental housing and a day-care center operated by CentroNía, a child-care provider with locations in Northwest Washington and Maryland.
-Not counting the assisted-living units, 540 of the housing unitswould be subsidized for people at a variety of low and moderate income levels.
+Not counting the assisted-living units, 540 of the housing units would be subsidized for people at a variety of low- and moderate-income levels.

 The second lot has three bidders, with competition over who can build the most housing as well as more out-of-the-box ideas.